pritesh-shrivastava/learn-you-a-haskell-solutions/README.md

 To load a module in the interpreter, use `:m + Data.List`, say, for importing the module `Data.List`, or use `:m + Data.List Data.Map Data.Set` to import more than 1 modules via the interpreter.

+To compile a Haskell program, run `stack ghc <name-of-program.hs>` in the folder where the program is present.
+To run the compiled program, now run `./<name-of-program.hs>`.
+To run a Haskell program on the fly, use `stack runhaskell helloworld.hs`